 - respect other all-terrain vehicle enthusiasts

 You should also:

 - respect the environment (wildlife and vegetation)

-- watch your noise level.
+Lastly, you must watch your noise level.
 The sound generated by your all-terrain vehicle must not exceed 98 decibels.
 It’s up to you to make sure it doesn’t!